-Customizing the generic PDF summary form for processed applications

-By default, the PDF summary is automatically generated from an XSL template for all intake applications.
-The PDFs are rendered by the XML server.
+Customizing the generic PDF summary form for processed applications By default, the PDF summary is automatically generated from an XSL template for all intake applications.

 Using events to extend intake application processing

 The interface IntakeApplication.IntakeApplicationEvents contains events that are invoked when citizens submit an intake application for processing.